kingst/ostep-projects/concurrency-webserver/README.md

 convenience, e.g., `localhost:8003/favorite.html`.

-To make the project a bit easier, we are providing you with a minimal web server, consisting of only a few hundred lines of C code.
-As a result, the server is limited in its functionality; it does not handle any HTTP requests other than `GET`, understands only a few content types, and supports only the `QUERY_STRING` environment variable for CGI programs.
+To make the project a bit easier, we are providing you with a minimal web server, consisting of only a few hundred lines of C++ code.
+As a result, the server is limited in its functionality; it does not handle any HTTP requests other than `GET` and `HEAD`, and understands only a few content types.
 This web server is also not very robust; for example, if a web client closes its connection to the server, it may trip an assertion in the server causing it to exit.
 We do not expect you to fix these problems (though you can, if you like, you know, for fun).

-Helper functions are provided to simplify error checking.
-A wrapper calls the desired function and immediately terminate if an error occurs.
-The wrappers are found in the file `io-helper.h`); more about this below.
-One should always check error codes, even if all you do in response is exit; dropping errors silently is **BAD C PROGRAMMING** and should be avoided at all costs.

 # Finally: Some New Functionality!

-In this project, you will be adding two key pieces of functionality to the basic web server.
-First, you make the web server multi-threaded.
-Second, you will implement different scheduling policies so that requests are serviced in different orders.
+In this project, you will be adding one key piece of functionality to the basic web server: you will make the web server multi-threaded.
 You will also be modifying how the web server is invoked so that it can handle new input parameters (e.g., the number of threads to create).